-Expenses in the statements of (loss) and comprehensive (loss) are presented as a combination of function and nature in conformity with industry practice.
-Transportation expenses, share-based compensation, depletion and depreciation, and impairment of property, plant and equipment are presented in separate lines by their nature, while operating expenses, general and administrative expenses and transaction costs are presented on a functional basis.
+Expenses in the consolidated statements of profit (loss) and comprehensive income (loss) are presented as a combination of function and nature in conformity with industry practice.
+Transportation expenses, share-based compensation, depletion and depreciation, and impairment of property, plant and equipment are presented in separate lines by their nature, while operating expenses, general and administrative expenses and transaction and integration costs are presented on a functional basis.
 Significant general and administrative are presented by their nature in note 17.